Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 3. You’re Treated Differently Than Other Family Members

-• You got punished more harshly.
+• You got punished more severely than siblings.

-• Your accomplishments were ignored.
+• Your achievements were downplayed or ignored.

 5. You Feel Deep Shame or Self-Doubt

-• Struggle to trust your own thoughts.
+• Struggle to trust your own thoughts or feelings

-• Feel like something is “wrong” with you.
+• Feel like something is “wrong” with you

-6. You Often Feel Like the “Outsider” in Your Family
+6. You Often Feel Like the Outsider

 7. You’ve Been Labeled the Troublemaker or Rebel